Why Are My Bees Not Making Honey?

 Unhealthy Hives Make Less Honey

-Any colony that is unhealthy due to varroa mite issues will not be as productive as a healthy hive.
 Sick bees are not as strong and do not live as long.
-Varroa control (if needed) is vital to having productive hives.
+Varroa control treatments (if needed) are vital to having productive hives.
+And action has to be taken before the honey flow arrives.

 Tips to Encourage Bees to Fill Supers